 GBF functions as a "plug-and-play" platform for research and testing.
 Organizations can install their system in a standard 20-foot shipping container, using connection specifications provided by Cal Maritime to access ballast water tanks, electricity, and ancillaries.
 This will enable vendors and researchers to set up their platform at their home location, and then easily transport it to the Cal Maritime campus for loading aboard Golden Bear.
 This eliminates the need to install a vendor's system below deck.
-The California State Universities Moss Landing Marine Laboratories research colleagues will provide certification testing to give vendors the independent third-party certification needed for IMO Type Approval of ballast treatment systems.
+The California State Universities Moss Landing Marine Laboratories research colleagues will provide certification testing to give vendors the independent third-party certification needed for USCG and IMO Type Approval of ballast water management systems.

 The facility will accept one or two standard 20-foot containers (ISO R-668, ISO R-1161), with the second secured on top of the first and supplied with an inclined ladder.
 Both must not exceed 25 short tons.

-Ballast: Two 8-inch, 150-pound ANSI flanges will be provided for ballast water supply and return connections.
+Two 8-inch, 150-pound ANSI flanges will be provided for ballast water supply and return connections.
 The ship's ballast can be provided to the treatment system in any range between 660 to 1,980 gallon per minute (150 to 450 cubic meters per hour) at up to 64 feet of water (2 bar) of pressure during either uptake or discharge.

-Electrical: Three electrical supply terminals are available, and use a Russell Stoll connection system, all at 60 hertz: 100 amps at 450 volts, 50 amps at 450 volts, 30 amps at 120 volts.
+Three electrical supply terminals are available, and use a Russell Stoll connection system, all at 60 hertz: 100 amps at 450 volts, 50 amps at 450 volts, 30 amps at 120 volts.

-Service: Connections include 1-inch female national pipe thread for 80-psi compressed air and 50 psi fresh water.
+Connections include 1-inch female national pipe thread for 80-psi compressed air and 50 psi fresh water.
 Water and air consumption allowances are limited.